-- 41. Grounded in historical and pervasive gender inequalities within a patriarchal society, aspects of SGBV and CRSV were not considered as crimes and remained widespread in the conflict,32 despite a 2014 communique by armed groups committing to address it.
-UNMISS contributed to awareness and dialogue on SGBV and CRSV as criminal behaviour, through technical support and facilitation of implementation committees to address CRSV.
-Other initiatives represented steps forward, such as the creation of a juvenile and gender-based violence (GBV) court in Juba.
+41. Grounded in historical and pervasive gender inequalities within a patriarchal society, aspects of sexual and gender-based violence and conflict-related sexual violence were not considered as crimes and remained widespread in the conflict (A/HRC/49/CRP.4), despite a 2014 communiqué by armed groups committing to address it.
+UNMISS contributed to awareness and dialogue on sexual and gender-based violence and conflict-related sexual violence as criminal behaviour, through technical support and facilitation of implementation committees to address conflict-related sexual violence.
+Other initiatives represented steps forward, such as the creation of a juvenile and gender-based violence court in Juba.
 UNMISS contributed to the establishment of the Juvenile Reformatory Centre, which separated juvenile from adult prisoners in Juba.
-Yet, there were many detainees held on remand without conviction or warrants, due to the ineffectiveness of the court system, gaps in communication and coordination between the justice chain actors, police, courts and prisons, and a lack of infrastructure and transport. - 42.
-Support for victims and witnesses of SBGV and CRSV remained isolated across the country.
-There was a lack of shelters for victims; in fact, there were reports that some were kept in prison and forced to face their aggressor in court without any psycho-social support.
-Through UNMISS, along with other UNCT actors via the GBV sub cluster, CSOs provided ad hoc transport, interpretation and psychosocial support to some victims.
-UNMISS supported South Sudan in its journey to ratify the International Convention on the Rights of Persons with Disabilities.33 Persons with disabilities (PwD) were trained by HRD on their rights and benefited from Radio Miraya broadcasts, yet experienced barriers to justice, such as court delays, legal fees and facilitations and physical impediments. - 43.
-There were divergent perceptions on the contribution of justice chain institutions to public safety and citizens' needs, but overall, large gaps in the system persisted.
-Compared to the civil war period (2013 2016), citizens and justice actors interviewed perceived the justice chain to be more functional during the evaluation period.
-In contrast, in a survey jointly conducted by United Nations Children's Fund (UNICEF), the Office of the High Commissioner for Human Rights (OHCHR) and UNDP,34 more than half of the respondents preferred resolving conflict through elders (54 per cent) and/or family members (52 per cent).
-Only 12 percent of respondents mentioned statutory courts as their preferred mechanism for conflict resolution (Figure 7).
-This is consistent with the PAX study conducted in three states (Jonglei, Lakes, and Unity States), where findings indicate that of the 1,517 respondents, only 18 per cent reported that the dispute resolution was best handled by the state court system.35 The majority (79 per cent) preferred to work with local elders and chiefs to resolve conflict.
-The reason for such a preference was expressed by more than half (51 per cent) as a lack of confidence in getting a fair trial in courts, which in turn was based on the perception that the courts were biased (59 per cent).
-Other reasons mentioned were that judges feared retaliation (29 per cent), courts
+However, there were many detainees held on remand without conviction or warrants, owing to the ineffectiveness of the court system, gaps in communication and coordination between the judicial system actors, police, courts and prisons and a lack of infrastructure and transport.

+42. Support for victims and witnesses of sexual and gender-based violence and conflict-related sexual violence remained isolated throughout the country.
+There was a lack of shelters for victims; indeed, there were reports that some were kept in prison and forced to face their aggressors in court without any psychosocial support.
+Through UNMISS, together with other United Nations country team actors via the gender-based violence subcluster, civil society organizations provided ad hoc transport, interpretation and psychosocial support to some victims.
+UNMISS supported South Sudan in its journey to ratify the Convention on the Rights of Persons with Disabilities.30 Persons with disabilities were trained by the Human Rights Division on their rights and benefited from Radio Miraya broadcasts, yet experienced barriers to justice, such as court delays, legal fees and facilitations and physical impediments.

+29 UNDP and Ministry of Justice and Constitutional Affairs of South Sudan, "Justice needs and satisfaction in South Sudan" (see footnote 12).

+43. There were divergent perceptions on the contribution of judicial system institutions to public safety and citizens' needs but, overall, large gaps in the system persisted.
+As compared with the civil war period (2013-2016), citizens and justice actors interviewed perceived the judicial system to be more functional during the evaluation period.
+In contrast, in a survey jointly conducted by the United Nations Children's Fund (UNICEF), the Office of the United Nations High Commissioner for Human Rights (OHCHR) and UNDP,31 more than half of the respondents preferred resolving conflict through elders (54 per cent) and/or family members (52 per cent).
+Only 12 per cent of respondents mentioned statutory courts as their preferred mechanism for conflict resolution (see figure VII).
+This is consistent with the PAX study conducted in three states (Jonglei, Lakes and Unity States), where findings indicate that, of the 1,517 respondents, only 18 per cent reported that the dispute resolution was best handled by the state court system.32 The majority (79 per cent) preferred to work with local elders and chiefs to resolve conflict.
+The reason for such a preference was expressed by more than half (51 per cent) as a lack of confidence in obtaining a fair trial in courts, which in turn was based on the perception that the courts were biased (59 per cent).
+Other reasons mentioned were that judges feared retaliation (29 per cent), courts not being available (26 per cent) and courts being illequipped (22 per cent).
+Refugee populations interviewed in Uganda were likewise sceptical of any stability in the rule of law situation in South Sudan that would pave the way for their return.